MicrosoftDocs/win32/desktop-src/gdi/brushes.md

 ---
-Description: A brush is a graphics tool that applications use to paint the interior of polygons, ellipses, and paths. ms.assetid: 'b8912842-87d6-4d97-83ce-53d18cbedc74'
+description: A brush is a graphics tool that applications use to paint the interior of polygons, ellipses, and paths. ms.assetid: 'b8912842-87d6-4d97-83ce-53d18cbedc74'
 title: Brushes (Windows GDI)
 ms.topic: article